-The plan guides clinicians who have to make rapid decisions for you in an emergency, so that they can choose the right balance between focusing treatment mainly on prolonging life and focusing mainly on providing comfort.
+The plan guides clinicians who have to make rapid decisions for you in an emergency, so that they can choose the right balance between focusing treatment mainly on prolonging life or focusing mainly on providing comfort or a balance between the two.
 It includes recommendations about specific treatments that you would want to be considered for or would not want, or those that would not work in your situation or could cause you harm.
 One of these is a recommendation about attempting CPR.
 Details of other important planning documents and of people to be contacted in an emergency are also recorded.